Executive Committee Members

 Dr. Volker Saile is a Distinguished Senior Fellow of Karlsruhe Institute of Technology (KIT).
 He was Conference Director of COMS 2005 in Baden-Baden and a member of the MANCEF GAC since 2006.
 Volker Saile served already previously as MANCEF President from January 2012 to January 2019 and was again elected in this position in September 2021.

 Dr. Todd Christenson is CTO and Chairman Emeritus of HT MicroAnalytical, Inc. a company he co-founded to design and mass produce microdevices fabricated primarily with metal materials.
-He has been working in the semiconductor and MEMS areas for 35 years and serves as MANCEF’s president since January 2019.
+He has been working in the semiconductor and MEMS areas for 35 years and served as MANCEF’s president from January 2019 to October 2021.

 Roger H. Grace is president of Roger Grace Associates, a Naples Florida-based strategic marketing consulting firm, which he founded in 1982.
 His background includes over 40 years in high frequency analog circuit design engineering, application engineering, project management, product marketing and technology consulting.
 His clients include the international “Who’s Who” of corporations, federal laboratories and government agencies.
 He is one of the founding members of MANCEF.
 He has been a past president of MANCEF and is currently its US VP.

 VP Asia/ Pacific

 Dr. Doug Sparks has worked with consumer MEMS & foundry services as the CTO at Hanking Electronics and automotive ICs and sensors at Delphi.
 He is the president of M2N Technologies LLC and was the founder and president of NanoGetter which specialized in ultra-high vacuum MEMS packaging.
 Doug holds a Ph.D. in materials engineering from Purdue University.